HarishJaybhaye/Atdev/README.md

 # Atdev
-for this i have use mysql data base in which their is student table
+For this, I have use mysql database in which there is student table

+also added mysql  database

-their are 4 methodes in which i have done curd oprations 1 for post mapping use link (http://localhost:8080/v1/student) 2 for put mapping use (http://localhost:8080/v1/student/1) 3 for delete mapping use (http://localhost:8080/v1/student/1) 4 for get mapping use (http://localhost:8080/v1/student/1)
+There are 4 methods in which i have done curd operations.

+1 for post mapping use link (http://localhost:8080/v1/student)

+2 for put mapping use (http://localhost:8080/v1/student/1)

+3 for delete mapping use (http://localhost:8080/v1/student/1)

+4 for get mapping use (http://localhost:8080/v1/student/1)